 The tuition for Prime's CDL training program is very straight forward.
 This is truly a free CDL program provided you stay employed with them for one full year.
 There are no down payments and no payroll deductions.
 The cost of the program is about on par with other CDL schools, especially since lodging and transportation is provided.

 Since students must experience the trucking lifestyle before they know it's right for them, Prime allows a "grace period" to all students.
-Student drivers are allowed to withdrawal from the program at any point during their first 7 days on the road with an instructor.
-Prime will not only forgive any tuition costs, but will provide free transportation home for the student.
+The trainee may cancel this agreement within seven calendar days of entering the program following orientation.
 This enables students to "test drive" the trucking lifestyle before they are financially committed.

-During this first phase of training, students are given a cash advance of $200 per week.
+During this first phase of training with the permit, students are given a cash advance of $200 per week.
 This cash advance can be used for any purpose - food expenses, paying bills at home, or anything else.
 The funds can be withdrawn from any ATM machine.
-The advance will be repaid (interest free) via payroll deduction once hired as a full time driver.
+The advance will be repaid (interest free) via payroll deduction once hired as a full time driver at $25 per week.
 If a student chooses not to use the cash advances, no repayment will be made.

-Once the 100hr requirement has been met, students come back to the terminal and practice on the CDL testing pad until they are ready to pass the state CDL exams.
+Once the CDL Instructor feels that the student are ready to come back to take the CDL Exam, they will come back to the terminal and practice on the CDL testing pad until they are ready to pass the state CDL exams.
 As soon as students pass the tests and obtain their class A CDL license, they are immediately given an offer for employment and become paid employees.
+If the student passes the entire CDL Exam on the first attempt (known as a trifecta), the student earns a $250 bonus.

 This is entirely up to you and your personal CDL instructor.
 Each student and CDL instructor creates a custom fit program.